AABoyles/BreadCrumbs/README.md

 --------------------------------------------------------------------------

 This software was originally written by Manuel Schneider.
-It was modified by Tony Boyles to add functionality for a project by [Milcord llc.](http://milcord.com)
+It was modified (and is maintained) by Tony Boyles to add functionality for a project by [Milcord llc.](http://milcord.com)